In this week’s Tip, we start a discussion of some wonderfully useful websites.

 Tip #289: Wonderful Websites #1

 Thanks to friends, colleagues, and various newsletters that I receive, there are a number of very useful websites that have come to my attention.
-Here are three of them:
+Here are two of them:

 1. http://www.whitepages.com find people for free